evandixon/SkyEditor.RomEditor.Rtdx/README.md

 ### Scripts
 The most basic layer of modification is the script.
 These are C# (.csx files) or Lua (.lua files) that have access to a ROM and can modify its contents in any way the Sky Editor library supports.

-See SkyEditor.RomEditor.Infrastructure.Automation.ScriptContext for which globals are available.
+See SkyEditor.RomEditor.Domain.Automation.ScriptContext for which globals are available.

 ### Mods
 A mod is a collection of one or more scripts that serve the same end goal.
 To make a mod, create a directory and make a mod.json file with contents that look like the following: